-In the long-range future, portions of this large property may could potentially serve a more intensive function than it does presently.
+In the long-range future, portions of this large property could potentially serve a more intensive function than it does presently.
 Possible considerations include, but are not limited to, a mixed-use area near the entrance; additional University-related institutional, athletic, and/or hospitality uses; and/or residential uses for other parts of the property not designated as a part of the Parks and Green Systems.
-Before further development of the property occursBirdwood could be further developed in ways that are not contemplated in this Master Plan or contained in the PACC-endorsed Birdwood Area B Study, an amendment to the Future Land Use Plan for the Southern and Western Urban Neighborhoods Master Plan willwould be needed.
+Before Birdwood could be further developed in ways that are not contemplated in this Master Plan or contained in the PACC-endorsed Birdwood Area B Study, an amendment to the Southern and Western Urban Neighborhoods Master Plan would be needed.